elisabethjulien/OCCGEOFILTERING/readme.md

 env_layer
 SpatRaster.
 Raster variables that will be used to fit the model

-method
-character.
-Method to perform geographical thinning.
+method	used to perform geographical thinning.
 Pairs of points are filtered based on a geographical distance criteria.The following methods are available:

-moran: records are filtered based on the smallest distance that reduces Moran's I to values lower than 0.1.
-Latlong = TRUE if occurrences are in a geographical projection.
-Usage method: method = c('moran').

-cellsize: records are filtered based on the resolution of the environmental variables which can be aggregated to coarser resolution defined by the factor.
-Usage method: method = c('cellsize', factor = '2').

 defined: records are filtered based on a distance value (d) provided in km.
 Usage method: method = c('defined', d = 300).

 prj
 character.
 Projection string (PROJ4) for occurrences.
 Not necessary if the projection used is WGS84 ("+proj=longlat +datum=WGS84").
 Default "+proj=longlat +datum=WGS84"

-.